 to a trailer or other portable structure and "A" frame or sandwich signs.

-with or in close proximity to the ground and which has a width of two feet or a height at least
+contact with or in close proximity to the ground and which has a width of two feet or a

-display sign which is erected, constructed and maintained above
+Roof sign.
+A display sign which is erected, constructed and maintained

 unified control, including more than one separate business establishment.